 Introduction to the Scientific Study of

-The purpose of this website is to provide easy, understandable access to recent scientific developments related to hydrogen rich water.
+The purpose of this website is to provide easy, understandable access to recent scientific developments related to hydrogen rich water and dietary supplements.

 Since journal articles in scientific and medical publications are

 usually written in technical language that can be difficult to

 understand, we provide short, easy-to-understand descriptions of each